 Melvyn Bragg and The Maid of Buttermere

 The Maid of Buttermere, written by Melvyn Bragg, is based on the legend of Mary Robinson, the daughter of a Buttermere innkeeper who was so beautiful that people would travel across the country just to get a glimpse of her face.
-One day, a travelled arrived in Buttermere claiming to be the younger brother of a local Earl.
-Seduced by his charm and good looks, Mary Robinson married him, only to find that he was a fraudster and a bigamist, with a wife and family in Wales.
+One day, a traveller arrived in Buttermere claiming to be the younger brother of a local Earl.
+Seduced by his charm and good looks, Mary Robinson married him, only to find that he was a fraudster and a bigamist, with a wife and family in Wales!
 The imposter was eventually arrested, trialled, and hanged.

 Melvyn Bragg was born in the historic border city of Carlisle and raised in the small Cumbrian town of Wigton.
 He is also the author of several other books based in the region, including The Hired Man, Kingdom Come, and Cumbria in Verse.

-Discover the legend of the Maid with your own visit to one of our cottages around Buttermere.
+Discover the legend of the maid with your own visit to one of our cottages around Buttermere.

 Alfred Wainwright is the go-to author for Lake District walkers.
 His seven-volume Pictorial Guide to the Lake District Fells is the definitive work detailing walks up 214 fells in the Lake District.
-As if that isn’t enough, he wrote over 40 other books, including the original guide to the Coast to Coast Walk, the 192-mile distance footpath devised by the man himself.
+As if that isn’t enough, he wrote over 40 other books, including the original guide to the coast to coast walk, the 192-mile distance footpath devised by the man himself.

 Originally born in Lancashire, Wainwright began his love affair with the Lake District at the age of 23 when he first visited Windermere for a walking holiday with his cousin.
-Moving to the town of Kendal in 1941, he remained there for the rest of his life, starting work on the Pictoral Guide in 1952 and working on it meticulously for the next 13 years.
+Moving to the town of Kendal in 1941, he remained there for the rest of his life, starting on the Pictoral Guide in 1952 and working on it meticulously for the next 13 years.